andreasfor/mvp_ml_delivery-main/README.md

 ![image](https://github.com/andreasfor/mvp_of_a_ml_delivery/assets/78473680/ccef368a-e5e8-4aee-92f1-619118eaf5af)

+### Testing

+All modules have tests implemented in Nutter.

 ### ML model

 The ML model did not brake for unseen data due to it is trained as a pipeline and then called as a pipeline with transformers such as PySparks StringIndexer included into the pipeline.